bpucker/variant_calling/README.md

 				--bam_is_sorted (prevents sorting of bam file)

+# variant_call_preparation.py

+This script is used internaly to allow parallel processing of sequences in the reference data set.

 # GATK1_BP.py

 This script is intended as documentation of the process.
 It is customized for best performance on the local compute cluster.
 Re-use would require adjustments to certain parts of the script.